Our Top Five Tips for Your First Year at University

 Essential Guide To Freshers' Week

-For the most part, though, freshers’ week is your chance to have fun and meet new friends – it’s best to enjoy it while you can!
-We have put together this essential guide to freshers’ week to give you tips on making the most of your time as a Fresher, whilst of course being as safe and sensible as possible.
+Freshers’ week is your chance to have fun and meet new friends and it’s best to enjoy it while you can.
+To help, we have put together this essential guide to give you tips on making the most of your time as a Fresher, whilst of course being as safe and sensible as possible.